apache/dolphinscheduler/docs/en_US/System manual.md

 ## Operational Guidelines

-  - Administrator accounts can only be managed in terms of authority, do not participate in specific business, can not create projects, and can not perform related operations on process definition.
-  - The following operations can only be performed by using ordinary user login system.

 ### Create a project

   - Click "Project - > Create Project", enter project name,  description, and click "Submit" to create a new project.